technicalguru/rslibs/data-file/README.md

 ## License

-CSV is free software: you can redistribute it and/or modify it under the terms of version 3 of the GNU Lesser General Public  License as published by the Free Software Foundation.
+RsLibs is free software: you can redistribute it and/or modify it under the terms of version 3 of the GNU Lesser General Public  License as published by the Free Software Foundation.

-CSV is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+RsLibs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with CSV.
+You should have received a copy of the GNU Lesser General Public License along with RsLibs.
 If not, see
 <http://www.gnu.org/licenses/lgpl-3.0.html>.

 Summary: